 Hi!
 I’ve owned Bull Terriers since 1970 when I bought my first pet Bullie, Hylo’s Bounty of Melrose, aka “Laura” from Douglas Rose, then President of the Bull Terrier Club of America.
 I showed Laura in Junior Showmanship and in conformation and she ended her show career with a grand total of 3 points; I ended my Juniors career with my only class win the day before I aged out of the competition.
 It’s not an easy breed for Juniors and I salute anyone dedicated enough to try it!

 The Roses invited me to attend the Silverwood Competition for Best North American Bred Bull Terrier in Chicago in 1972, and I haven’t missed one since.
 I’ve had the privilege of being co-chair of the Silverwood host club committee three times, in 1984, 1989, and 1998.
 I’ve also written a handbook for Silverwood host clubs.
 I served as the chairman of the Bull Terrier Club of America Special Awards Committee from 1999 through mid-year 2007.
 It was a very interesting position where I learned a lot about dogs, pedigrees and the characteristics of shows all over the US and Canada.
 The amount of detail and reporting got to be more than I wanted to do every year, so I decided at the end of 2006 it was time for a break.
-I was recently asked to head up the BTCA Special Awards review committee, which is tasked to evaluate the ROM system including some recent program changes and their impact on breed progress and specialty shows.
+I have since served on two committees to review the ROM system, and am not planning on accepting that assignment again!

 I live in Livonia, Michigan (a west-side suburb of Detroit) with my husband, Mike Briggs.
 We met in 2000 through one of my college friends who is married to Mike’s sister Cindy.
 He had little interest in dogs when we met, but has slowly but surely been won over by the Bully charm and is a great help with puppies and occasionally accompanies me to dog shows, including most Silverwood weekends.
 He loves to take pictures and is responsible for most of the puppy and other at-home photos on this site.

 In 2007 I decided to join Toastmasters during a period of unemployment, Mike decided to join too and we had a great time as part of the exceptional Dearborn Dynamic Toastmasters club.
 I have to say the skills I learned there made a big difference for my 2008 Detroit Kennel Club Meet the Breed – Detroit Kennel Club 2008 presentation.
-We took a break for a few years and returned to Toastmasters, joining the Oak Park Toastmasters club.
+We took a break for a few years and returned to Toastmasters, joining and at times serving as officers in the Oak Park Toastmasters club.

 I’ve been very active in the Bull Terrier Club of Metro Detroit and its predecessor, the Bull Terrier Club of Southeastern Michigan.
 I’ve been secretary of the BTCMD since its inception, with a one year break in 2006.
 We are one of the few regional AKC licensed Bull Terrier clubs that has superintended most of their own independent specialty shows and we’re very proud of the quality of the events we put on, especially in terms of our show sites, trophies, and hospitality, all of which contribute to consistently high entries.
 I also do all breed stewarding on a regular basis and belong to one all breed club, the Progressive Dog Club of Wayne County.